 Featuring Special Guests James Emmett, Lead Strategist, Workplace Initiative, Poses Family Foundation and Meg O’Connell, PHR, CEO & Founder, Global Disability Inclusion

-Please join us on Wednesday, November 7th at 1:30pm ET for this unique and informative webinar.
 Our speakers are two innovators, thought leaders and subject matter experts when it comes to jobs for people with disabilities.
-Their topic?
-Expanding careers in philanthropy for professionals with disabilities.
+Their topic was expanding careers in philanthropy for professionals with disabilities.

 Philanthropists have a tremendous opportunity to fight implicit bias and failed systems, as well as to enable millions of people with disabilities to have a better future.
 However, the professionals working in the field often lack the lived experience necessary to be fully inclusive and empower marginalized people.

-As such, this webinar will reflect on key practices needed to empower people with disabilities to revolutionize the field of philanthropy.
+This webinar reflected on key practices needed to empower people with disabilities to revolutionize the field of philanthropy.

 As a “Nothing About Us, Without Us” organization, RespectAbility is deeply committed to seeing the disability lens added to all philanthropic work.
 That is why we have created a toolkit with practical resources to help philanthropists, non-profits and non-profit boards to embrace people with disabilities.